webAfrique/zoopedia/README.md

 # zoopedia

 This project is a simple wiki application that displays articles and galleries of collections of creatures from five sub-divisions of the animal kingdom.
+It is not yet optimised for mobile viewing.

 Info: